Valuebrain/specs/company/company-specs.md

 3. **Cost:** The expenses incurred by the company to produce the goods or services.
 4. **Willingness to Sell (WTS):** The minimum amount suppliers are willing to accept for the materials needed to produce your goods or services.

 By adjusting each factor on the value stick, you can see how it impacts the others and find the optimal way to create value.
 For example, lowering the price can boost customer satisfaction and increase demand.
-The core questions for strategists are:
+The core questions are:
-- “How can my business best create value for customers?
+- How can we best create value for customers?
-- How can my business create value for employees?
+- How can we create value by collaborating with suppliers?
-- How can my business create value by collaborating with suppliers?
+- How can we create value for employees and shareholders?

-# Our Value-Based Strategy

 ## 1. Clear Purpose